 Note: Due to the limited number of rod days, the lodge limits each angler to fishing each destination only once.
 This provides equal opportunity for all guests and maintains quality fishing and environment at each location.
 Your co-operation and understanding is appreciated.

-Horseback rides, fly fish, hike, canoe, view & photograph wildlife, aerial touring … enjoy an all inclusive adventure with all the comforts of a world-class lodge at Spatsizi.
-The Collingwoods experience and friendly guides provide horseback riding instruction, natural history, fly casting and fishing lessons.
+Hiking, canoeing, view & photograph wildlife, aerial touring … enjoy an all inclusive adventure with all the comforts of a world-class lodge at Spatsizi.
+The Gilsons experienced and friendly guides provide natural history, fly casting and fishing lessons.
 Small groups, 4-8 people, guarantee personalized attention and memorable vacations.
 This destination lodge is as suitable for anglers and non-anglers alike and is a perfect venue for corporate retreats or family reunions.

 What Makes This Destination Special and Unique?